 Fishing - as defined in WCPFC Convention Article 2(d)

 Fishing Trip – The period between either (a) a vessel’s departure from port after unloading part or all of the catch to transit to a fishing area, or (b) a vessel recommences fishing operations or transits to a fishing area after transshipping part or all of the catch at sea, and the time that the vessel either (c) returns to port to unload part or all of its catch, of (d) ceases fishing operations to tranship part or all of its catch at sea.

-Geolocation device - A device that is used to capture information on vessel position speed and heading.
+Geolocation device - A device that is used to capture information on vessel position that can also be used to determine vessel speed and heading.

 Independent - with respect to audits - no financial or current employment interest with the DRC